CPAP Lawsuit: Cancer and Lung Injury Claims Lawyer

 The manufacturer issued a second Philips CPAP recall on August 29, 2022.
 According to the U.S. Food and Drug Administration (FDA), specific models of the Philips CPAP and BIPAP machines contained a noncompatible material that contaminated the plastic.
 The plastic in the CPAP machine poses potential health risks as it may release volatile organic compounds (VOC) when used.
 News of another recalled Philips CPAP machine is posing another public relations crisis for the embattled company and will likely sink their shares of stock.

-A recently concluded investigation by the FDA (Food and Drug Administration) reveals that Philips knew for years of foam degradation issues in the pe pur foam within its CPAP, BiPAP, and ventilator devices but failed to take action.
+A recently concluded investigation by the FDA (Food and Drug Administration) reveals that Philips knew for years about foam degradation issues in the pe pur foam within its CPAP, BiPAP, and ventilator devices but failed to take action.
 Thus, Philips was well aware years before its voluntary recall that the sound abatement foam could degrade and potentially cause cancer and other serious medical issues if inhaled by the user.

 January 31, 2023 — Philips Respironics Ventilators Issues New Recall